anveshmuppeda/kubernetes/keda/seleniumgrid/README.md

 > **_NOTE:_**  It takes around 5-10min to complete the whole task of creating a cluster (master) and EC2 instances (worker) nodes and attach nodes to the master.

-Now the kubernetes cluster is ready, let us deploy the Zalenium grid with the below series of commands.
+### Now the kubernetes cluster is ready, let us deploy the Selenium grid with the below series of commands.

 Create a namespace 'zalenium'
 ```